 A landing page is where the action is when it comes to selling products online.
 It’s usually the last place a visitor “lands” on your site before clicking the “Buy” button, and often it is the first place as well.
 If a user finds a particular course offering through a Google search, for instance, she may go straight to the page in your site with information about that course – i.e., the landing page for that course – and never see anything else in the site.

 The stakes are high – you need to get that user to click “Buy,” or “Subscribe,” or something similar while she’s on that page, or you may lose her forever.

 So what’s to be done?
-Here are ten tips for making sure your landing pages convert:
+Here are ten “landing pages 101” tips for making sure your landing pages convert:

 1. Use concise, benefit-driven headlines

-A good landing page will have a heading at the beginning of it – i.e., large, bold text – that gives the visitor an idea of what she will find on the page.
-Don’t just use the title of the course for this: state concisely a major benefit the visitor will receive from the course.
+Point # 1 – A good landing page will have a heading at the beginning of it – i.e., large, bold text – that gives the visitor an idea of what she will find on the page.
+If this is a course sales page, don’t just use the title of the course for this: state concisely a major benefit the visitor will receive from the course.
 Speak to what you feel your prospective learners care most about.